frojasg1/pattern_to_string_list_for_algebraic_notation_chess_moves/README.md

-### Processing
+### Processing in a nutshell

 The script will take two kind of inputs:

 - A file with the definitions of the patterns built of blocks, which might contain several options.

 - One or more files with de list of the elements of every block.
-In global all the blocks must be defined for the script to work.
+After combining all those files, all blocks used in the patterns must be defined for the script to work.

 Then the idea is easy: creating all combinations of block elements of every configured pattern.